etingof/snmpsim/README.txt

                             maxaccess text default "read-only")

-The most usual setup is to keep many OID-value pairs in a database table refered to by a .snmprec line serving a subtree of OIDs:
+The most usual setup is to keep many OID-value pairs in a database table referred to by a .snmprec line serving a subtree of OIDs:

   1.3.6.1.2.1.1|:sql|system